 Discussion and Conclusions

 The results are summarised in Table 4, along with the Hylogger interpretations, which are nearly all confirmed, except for carbonates in G408289.
 The XRD identified some minor minerals not recorded by the Hylogger, though some like magnetite and ilmenite are always very hard to detect spectrally.
-The amphiboles cannot be confirmed without chemical analysis; riebeckite/magnesioriebeckite is possible from the XRD analyses, but could not be confirmed optically, and is rather unlikely in these mineral assemblages.
+The amphiboles cannot be confirmed without chemical analysis; riebeckite/magnesio-riebeckite is possible from the XRD analyses, but could not be confirmed optically, and is rather unlikely in these mineral assemblages.
 An intermediate Na-Ca amphibole is more likely, and probably present in G408289.

 Table 3: Comparison of Hylogger and XRD Results;